This is just a quick review post for those of you that may be considering investing in this line.

 If you’re going to charge premium polish prices, you had better be sure it performs better than its less expensive competitors.

 This one does not–at least not yet.
 While I completely disagree with their marketing claims and their angle, I believe that with a bit of work (and a price adjustment), the line can be successful.
-However, as it stands, this looks to me like a cash grab based that leverages the fears of uneducated consumers utilizing the implied authority of a physician’s endorsement.
+However, as it stands, this looks to me like a cash grab based on the fact that it leverages the fears of uneducated consumers utilizing the implied authority of a physician’s endorsement.
 I just can’t get behind that.